SchizoDuckie/unicornpoep/multiplayer-architecture.md

 ## 1. Introduction

 This document outlines the plan for refactoring the Unicorn Poep multiplayer functionality to use a **Host-as-Server** architecture via WebRTC (PeerJS).
-The primary goal is to create a robust foundation for multiplayer gameplay, supporting features like synchronized start/end, pre-game information, waiting states, and chat, while centralizing game logic on the host.
+The primary goal is to create a robust foundation for multiplayer gameplay, supporting features like synchronized start/end, pre-game information, waiting states, while centralizing game logic on the host.

 **Core Principles:**

 *   **Host Authority:** The player initiating the game (Host) acts as the central authority, managing the definitive game state and connections.
 *   **Client Simplicity:** Client instances connect only to the host, send their actions, and react to state updates broadcast by the host.
 *   **Synchronized Experience:** Game events like starting, ending, and player progress are synchronized across all participants via the host.
-*   **Enhanced User Experience:** Provide clearer pre-game information, a waiting lobby/state, and in-game chat.
+*   **Enhanced User Experience:** Provide clearer pre-game information and a waiting lobby/state.

 *(Assumption: This plan ignores potential performance bottlenecks related to browser limitations or host bandwidth when scaling to a very large number of players, focusing purely on the logical architecture.)*